jmarkowski/simple-todo-script/README.md

-# python-todo-script
+# Simple Todo Script

-Super simple CLI todo script to help track a list of your general todos.
+Super simple command line interface (CLI) todo script to help track a list of your todos.

 No more post-its!

 **Note: This script written for python3 only.**